rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 Here are some suggestions for changing the code in an attempt to fix the errors.
-Before you try each one, make a guess as to whether it will fix the errors, then compile to see if you're right and use the privacy rules to understand why.
+Before you try each one, make a guess as to whether it will fix the errors, then compile to see if you’re right and use the privacy rules to understand why.

 * What if the `inside` module was public?